Tangent Lie algebra of derived Artin stacks: Tangent Lie algebra

+where $T_A M$ is the tensor algebra generated by a free $A$-dg-module $M$ of finite type.
+If moreover $C$ is equipped with an augmentation $C \to A$ then the left $C$-dg-module $A$ is perfect.
+To prove this, let us assume $A$ is perfect as a left $C_{i-1}$-dg-module: $A$ is a finite colimit of free $C_{i-1}$-dg-modules.
+It follows that $\Tens_A(M[1]) \simeq C_i \otimes_{C_{i-1}} A$ is a finite colimit of free $C_i$-dg-modules.
+We then obtain $A$ by moding out the generators of $\Tens_A(M[1])$, again a finite colimit. \end{rmq}

-\begin{proof} In this proof, we will write $f$ instead of $f_L^A$.
+\begin{proof}[of \autoref{derivedcat-ff-local}] This proof is very similar to that of \cite[2.4.12]{lurie:dagx}.
+In this proof, we will write $f$ instead of $f_L^A$.
 Let $B$ denote $\coho_A L$.
 We first prove that the restriction $f_{|\Perf(B)}$ is fully faithful.
 Let $V$ and $W$ be two $B$-dg-modules.
 There is a map $\Map(V,W) \to \Map(fV,fW)$.
 Fixing $V$ (resp. $W$), the set of $W$'s (resp. $V$'s) such that this map is an equivalence is stable under extensions, shifts and retracts.
 It is therefore sufficient to prove that the map $\Map(B,B) \to \Map(fB,fB)$ is an equivalence, which follows from the definition (if we look at the dg-modules of morphisms, then both domain and codomain are quasi-isomorphic to $B = \coho_A L$).